Close

 Going to the toilet after a Belt Lipectomy (Bloating and Constipation)

-It is very common after surgery.
-This is because you have just had surgery, you are less mobile and taking strong pain medication which causes slowing of the bowels.
-You are encouraged to have plenty of fluids, a high-fiber diet and some gentle laxatives such as Movicol to help restore your normal bowel habits.
+It is very common after surgery to experience bloating and constipation.
+This is because you have just had surgery and therefore you will be less mobile.
+In addition, you will be administered strong pain medication which causes slowing of the bowels.
+You will be encouraged to consume plenty of fluids, maintain a high-fiber diet, along with some gentle laxatives (such as Movicol), to help restore your normal bowel habits.

 You will be given Movicol whilst in hospital and are encouraged to continue with the above measures at home until your normal bowel habits return.